 We understand that learning while traveling makes a lot of sense and curious kids love learning, but you can always ‘learn while traveling’ before you even go!
-Start researching and thinking about your trip before you even leave the house.
+Start researching facts about Spain and thinking about your trip before you even leave the house.
 This helps everyone get excited about your family adventure and looking forward to it is a big part of the fun!

 This brings us to Ratoncito Perez, the tooth fairy in Spain.

-Reading before a vacation is an excellent way to get the kids thinking about how their lives and the lives of the people who live at your destination are alike.
+Reading before family vacations is an excellent way to get the kids thinking about how their lives and the lives of the people who live in your destination are alike.
 What sort of things do you have in common?
 Religion?
 Food?
 Soccer?
+Love of animals?

-Learning While Traveling – PROOF for the school that your holiday wasn’t a waste of school absences.
+Learning While Traveling – PROOF for the school that your family vacation wasn’t a waste of school absences.

 I taught public elementary school for years and so I know the system doesn’t like you to miss school.
 Why?
 There are a few reasons the school wants kids to be present everyday: